Open-Live-Mixing-System-OLMS/Open-Live-Mixing-System/README.md

 For detailed technical specifications, refer to the [PROJECT_SPECS.md](https://github.com/Open-Live-Mixing-System-OLMS/Open-Live-Mixing-System/blob/main/PROJECT_SPECS.md) document.

-OLMS is built on a 3-layer architecture that ensures stability and performance:
+OLMS is built on a Simplified 2-Layer Architecture that ensures stability and performance:

 1.  **Web UI (Proprietary):** HTML5/JS/CSS-based user interface for controlling faders, mute, solo, pan, plugins, routing matrix, and metering.
-2.  **Middleware Layer (Proprietary):** A Node.js/Python daemon for managing session state, an add-on system, a scene/snapshot manager, and a bank manager.
-3.  **Ardour Headless (GPL):** The main audio engine, configured with 48-channel templates (6 banks of 8 channels), bypassed plugins, and static routing.
+2.  **Ardour Headless (GPL):** The main audio engine, configured with 48-channel templates (6 banks of 8 channels), bypassed plugins, and static routing.
+It integrates Lua Scripts for Session, Bank, Scene Management, and Dynamic I/O Patching.

 ### Block Track Management
 The system supports multi-channel configurations via 8-track "banks."
 At startup, a script detects available physical ports and activates only the necessary banks (e.g., 16 I/O → Banks 1-2).
 Inactive banks have their tracks disabled in Ardour and hidden in the UI but can be activated at runtime via OSC.
 Pre-configured templates are available for 16ch, 24ch, 32ch, and 48ch.

 ### Real-Time Configuration and CPU Pinning
-The system includes an advanced Real-Time (RT) kernel configuration and a dynamic CPU core allocation system.
-This ensures maximum isolation for critical audio processing, with processes like PipeWire, Ardour Headless, and Carla (for heavy reverbs) assigned to specific cores.
-This also includes pinning audio card IRQs and disabling features like Hyper-Threading and deep C-states to maximize stability and reduce latency.
+The system includes an advanced Real-Time (RT) kernel configuration.
+It focuses on simplifying IRQ pinning to a dedicated core for the audio card and using high RT priority for JACK/Ardour/Carla processes, rather than complex CPU core allocation.
+This also includes disabling features like Hyper-Threading and deep C-states to maximize stability and reduce latency.

 ---